rice-apps/scheduleplanner/README.md

 In order to make following style more convenient, you can utilize the [Closure Linter](https://developers.google.com/closure/utilities/docs/linter_howto) and `fixjsstyle`.

+## Java Style

+We will be following the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+You may want to configure your IDE to automatically format code to match this style.

 ## Developer Set-Up and Workflow:
-1. Install the required software for building listed above.
+1. Install the required software for development (listed above).
 2. Clone this `scheduleplanner` repository using GIT.
-3. Download the closure dependencies listed above and place them at the proper locations within the repo.
+3. Download the closure dependencies (listed above) and place them at the proper locations within the repo.
 4. Set up the dependency `lightning` from [lightning-framework/lightning](https://github.com/lightning-framework/lightning) using GIT.
     * `git clone https://github.com/lightning-framework/lightning.git`
     * `cd lightning`